dokterkats/katDBweb/content/steamvr/AWalkInTheWoodsVR.md

 ### Notes
 The walking speed is adjustable in the beta version.

-#### Scoring explanaion:
+#### Scoring explanation:
-A Walk In The WoodsVR *does not require* a Joystick Press in order to sprint.
+A Walk In The Woods VR *does not require* a Joystick Press in order to sprint.
 There *is* a large world to explore.
 The movement speed *does* feel realistic.
 The game *does* support decoupled head-body movement.